chalmerlowe/intro_to_sprinting/class_materials/git_branch_merge.md

 $ git push origin master
 ```

-**delete your unneeded branch** ... presuming a successful push, you can safely delete the branch:
+**Delete your unneeded branch** ... presuming a successful push, you can safely delete the branch:

 ```bash
 $ git branch -d appleseed-feature